Frederisk/fauxpilot-windows/README.md

     Where do you want to save the model [C:\Users\Frederisk\Documents\GitHub\fauxpilot\models]?:
     Downloading the model from HuggingFace, this will take a while...
     Done!
 Now run .\launch.ps1 to start the FauxPilot server.
     ```

+    Alternatively you can set options by passing arguments.
+You can go through `.\launch.ps1 -Help` or `Get-Help -Name .\launch.ps1 -Full` for more details.

+    ```powershell
+    .\setup.ps1 -Silent -Model codegen-6B-multi -NumGpus 1 -ModelDir C:\foo
+    ```

 1. Then you can just run `.\launch.ps1`.
 This process can take considerable amount of time to load.
 In general, It's already loaded when you see output like this: